chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```bash
 roslaunch teleop arms_real.launch
 ```
+This launch files will run the `dvrk_console_json` node from the dVRK package and other static coordinate transformations that are required for the teleoperation.

 #### Step 2: Launch the vision pipeline
 ```bash
 roslaunch teleop vision_cart.launch console:=true
 ```
 > Set `console:=false` to suppress surgeon console GUI windows.
+This launch file will run the nodes required to process the video stream from the camera and publish them into ROS topics.

 #### Step 3: Launching the Phantom Omni device
 ```bash
 roslaunch teleop phantom_real.launch
 ```
+The `phantom_real.launch` file contains the nodes required to simulate the digital twin and publish the pose of the phantom omni's stylus with respect to it's base

 #### Step 4: Run the script to launch phantom omni teleoperation
 ```bash